-The Nominating Committee is also charged with determining the "Independence" status of the Directors annually and the responsibility for re-nomination of Directors, having regard to the Director's contribution and performance (such as attendance, preparedness, participation and candour), with reference to the results of the assessment of the performance of the individual Director by his peers for the previous financial year.
+The NC is also charged with determining the "Independence" status of the Directors annually and the responsibility for re-nomination of Directors, having regard to the Director's contribution and performance (such as attendance, preparedness, participation and candour), with reference to the results of the assessment of the performance of the individual Director by his peers for the previous financial year.

 The Directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.
-Pursuant to the Company's Articles of Association, one-third of the Directors retire from office at the Company's Annual General Meeting, and a newly appointed Director must submit himself for re-election at the Annual General Meeting immediately following his appointment.
+Pursuant to the Company's Articles of Association, one-third of the Directors retire from office at the Company's Annual General Meeting ("AGM"), and a Director newly appointed by the Board must submit himself for re-election at the AGM immediately following his appointment.

-The Nominating Committee also determines annually whether a Director with multiple board representations is able to and has been adequately carrying out his duties as a Director of the Company.
-The Nominating Committee takes into account the results of the assessment of the effectiveness of the individual Director, and the respective Directors' actual conduct on the Board, in making the determination, and is satisfied that all the Directors have been able to, and have adequately carried out their duties as Director, notwithstanding their multiple board representations.
+The NC also determines annually whether a Director with multiple board representations is able to, and has been adequately carrying out his duties, as a Director of the Company.
+The NC takes into account the effectiveness of the individual Director and the Director's conduct on the Board in making the determination, and is satisfied that all the Directors have been able to, and have adequately carried out their duties as Director, notwithstanding their multiple board representations.